indiraqat/Final-Orbit-LMS-backend-indiraqat/README.md

 5. Your API is now live at `https://<your-service-name>.onrender.com/api`.

 The same setup adapts easily to Fly.io or Heroku (see the `Procfile`).

-## Known limitations & next steps

-Known limitations:
-- **`CLIENT_ORIGIN` allows a single origin.** Vercel's preview deployments (one URL per branch/PR) are different origins, so they can't call the API unless `CLIENT_ORIGIN` is set to that URL — and a production URL and a custom domain can't both be allowed at once.

-Natural next steps:
-- File upload handling for materials (currently a `url` string field — wiring up real uploads, e.g. via `multer` + cloud storage, is the next step for the "upload reading materials/videos" feature on the frontend)
-- Pagination/filtering on list endpoints
-- Rate limiting on `/auth/login` to slow down brute-force attempts
-- Refresh tokens (current JWTs are long-lived and can't be revoked before they expire)